ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ## Initialize and Customize cloud instances with Cloud-init
 {: #cloud_init}

-Cloud-init is a package that contains utilities for early initialization of cloud instances.
+[Cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) is a package that contains utilities for early initialization of cloud instances.
+Cloud-init‘s behavior can be configured via user-data.
+User-data can be given by the user at instance launch time.
+See [User-Data Formats](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-formats) for acceptable user-data content.The VSIs provisioned with Ubuntu-18.04 base image in this tutorial comes with cloud-init pre-installed.

+In this tutorial, you will use the following user-data formats

+- Cloud config files (starts with `#cloud-config`).
+The cloud-config file must be valid `yaml` syntax.
+- Shell scripts (starts with `#!`)

-The [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) syntax is readable, even by a novice linux administrator.
-An example cloud-config.yaml file with different [directives](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#) is shown below and each directive does what you would expect:
+ An example [cloud-config.yaml](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/cloud-config.yaml) file with different directives is shown below and each directive does what you would expect:

 - package\_update - update the list of software packages available for either upgrade or installation
 - package\_upgrade - upgrade the currently installed software provided in the base with the latest versions